Who is eligible to become a user of the OSG Connect service?

 What software packages are available?

-In general, we support most software that fit the distributed high throughput computing model.
-Users are encouraged to download and install their own software.
-For some software, we support distributed software modules listed here.
-Software can be added to the modules upon request.
+In general, the OSPool and OSG Connect can support nearly any software that fit the distributed high throughput computing model.
+Users are encouraged to download and install their own software, or to use containers, and our RCFs are happy to help users decide and implement these solutions!

 How do I access a specific software application?